Factbox: What Trump has said about the United Nations

-WASHINGTON (Reuters) - U.S. President Donald Trump will deliver his first speech before the United Nations on Tuesday, when he is expected to pitch his “America First” foreign policy vision.
+WASHINGTON (Reuters) - U.S. President Donald Trump delivered his first speech before the United Nations on Tuesday, touting U.S. sovereignty and threatening to “totally destroy” North Korea.

 Trump has been critical of the United Nations and complained about the cost to the United States of helping to fund the 193-nation body.
 Below are some comments he has made about it over the years.